jpzk/cursor-linux-sandbox/README.md

 - Cannot modify your system
 - Cannot see what else is running on your computer
 - If compromised, damage is limited to your workspace folder

+---

+## Docker/Podman Integration

+The sandbox provides access to your host's Podman/Docker containers via the API socket.
+This allows you to:
+- List, inspect, and manage containers
+- Run containers (they run on the host, not in the sandbox)
+- Use docker-compose/podman-compose

+**How it works:**
+1. The sandbox mounts your Podman socket (`/run/user/$(id -u)/podman/podman.sock`)
+2. Podman commands use `--remote` flag to communicate via the API
+3. Containers are created/managed on the host system (outside the sandbox)
+4. The sandbox cannot create its own isolated containers (user namespace limitation)

+**Security note:** Containers you create will run on the host with your full user permissions, not limited by the sandbox.